Stand with Ukraine. Fight for freedom and democracy

 Mind that all the actions are processed in the defined order.
 Therefore, each subsequent action is performed only under the condition that the previous action was processed successfully.
 If one of the actions returns an error, all the subsequent ones are canceled.
 In this way, the guest user will receive an email right after registration.
 The email will not be sent if something goes wrong during the registration process.

 In the end, style the form.
-Gutenberg blocks have no styling options by default, but you can use our JetStyleManager plugin to style the Register Form.
+Gutenberg blocks have no styling options by default, but you can use our JetStyleManager plugin to style the registration form.

 Adding a Payment Gateway to the Register Form